A sampling of mixed berries that can be fed to Coturnix quail.

 Mealworms

 High in protein and basically quail candy.
 I scatter a few in the pen every now and then to encourage natural foraging.
-Just don’t overdo it—too many can throw off their nutrition.
-(Pro tip: raising your own mealworms is easy and cost-effective!)
+Just don’t go overboard.
+Too many can throw off their nutrition.
+If you really want to save money, it’s easy to raise your own mealworms.

 Quail thrive when they can peck, scratch, and explore.
-If you’ve got a tractor setup or an aviary with live plants, consider offering these safe options:
+If you’ve got a tractor or aviary with live plants, try giving them a few of these.

 Herbs (small amounts)